Aerospace & Defense M&A

 - With the potential for deep restructuring among segments of the commercial supply chain, what role will M&A play?

-- Which sectors are likely to offer the best opportunities for supplier consolidation and value creation?
+- Which New Space sectors are likely to offer the best supplier opportunities and value creation?

 Who should attend?